pmean/build-website/text/07/ModularArithmeticInR.md

 `   %%` computes the remainder.
 So in R, the result of `19%/%4` would be `6` and the result of `19%%4` would be `3`.

-Here\'s a practical example.
+Here's a practical example.
 Suppose you wanted to take the numbers 0 through 23 and place them in a matrix with 4 rows and 6 columns, filling the matrix row by row.
 Integer division will help you assign the rows